China opens box office to more U.S. movies

 Xi, who is poised to become China's president next year, left a stream of business deals behind on his get-acquainted tour of the United States.

-Those included "Kung Fu Panda" studio Dreamworks Animation's venture to make films from Shanghai, and Chinese telecom giant Huwei's pledge to award $6 billion in contracts over three years to Qualcomm Inc (QCOM.O), Broadcom Corp (BRCM.O) and Avago (AVGO.O).
+Those included "Kung Fu Panda" studio Dreamworks Animation's venture to make films from Shanghai, and Chinese telecom giant Huwei's pledge to award $6 billion in contracts over three years to Qualcomm Inc, Broadcom Corp and Avago.

 The Chinese trade delegation this week also inked deals to buy a record 13.4 million tonnes of U.S. soybeans, valued at $6.7 billion.